Mr-sB/EasySocket/README.md

 ## Example
 * There is an example server application in `ESocket-OnPremise-Server-SDK/Example`, and an example client application in `ESocket-OnPremise-Server-SDK/Example/Client`.
 ## Thanks
-* Thanks for LitJSON/litjson to provide Json serialize/deserialize functions. https://github.com/LitJSON/litjson
+* Thanks for LitJSON/litjson providing Json serialize/deserialize functions. https://github.com/LitJSON/litjson